Nelson19so/oclicon-shop/README.md

 - django-widget-tweaks is a Django package that allows you to customize form field widgets dynamically in templates.

 - dj-database-url is a Django package that helps configure your database settings using a single environment variable.
 It's especially useful for deployment (e.g., on Heroku, Render, or Docker) where database URLs are provided dynamically.

+## to generate folder structure to look at

+- tree /F /A > structure.txt